Posted on 8 Comments

 If you are interested in more details, read our Why We Don’t Make Liquid Soap article.

-So even if you don’t stay with our shampoos, try to stick with only natural soap bars – for your hair’s sake!
+Even if you don’t stick with our shampoos, try to use only natural soap bars – for your hair’s sake!

 Hair Benefits

 These are based on hundreds of real customer reports and reviews.
-You may take a look for yourself on our shampoo soap listing reviews and our testimonials.
+Take a look at our individual shampoo soap listing reviews and our testimonials compilation.

 Hair Growth

 Many customers report markedly faster hair growth after only a few months.
-We even receive “complaints” of customers needing to dye their roots more often!
+Which means more frequent visits to your salon for hair cuts!

 Body & Texture